Mombasa Academy

 The Mombasa Academy is a private coeducational international school situated in the Nyali area of Mombasa, Kenya.

 School structure

 It provides education to children aged from two and a half years (Play group) to nineteen years (A2 level).
-It follows the British National curriculum, with all the subjects being taught in English.
+It follows the National Curriculum for England, with all the subjects being taught in English.

 The school's motto is scientia pennae; Latin for "On Wings of Knowledge".